Requirements for Academic Employees

 This process repeats each semester of employment.

-*International students will additionally owe the $100/semester ISSS fee + $25/semester emergency medical evacuation fee.
+*International students: each semester you will owe the $100/semester ISSS fee + $25/semester emergency medical evacuation fee, which are charged to the tuition bill.
 International students must additionally claim their insurance waivers each semester to remove those charges from the tuition bill.